sromelrey/fire-response-system/README.md

 ## Database Setup

-To connect with the existing database got to vercel and Projects storage and click `.env.local` and copy the envs
+To connect with the existing database got to vercel and Projects storage and click `.env.local` and copy the env